ShidaDuan/Insurance-Pricing/README.md

 - **Best model: GBRT** → R² **0.8792**, RMSE **4330.05**, MAE **2450.58**
 - vs. baseline: **RMSE ↓ 4.50%**, **MAE ↓ 10.57%**

-> Numbers may vary slightly with environment/seed.
-Update your README with your run.

 ---